xanxer6rB/forge-kasm/README.md

 I do not own either projects Forge or KasmVNC in any way.

 Just a Forge user whom wants to contribute to the Forge community.

+I give big thanks to the devs and creators of KasmVNC.
+It does all the heavey lifting for helping run applications through a browser.